SupportAbility Privacy, Security and Availability Statement

 Most organisations operate within standard office buildings.
 They have reasonable low physical security measure in place.

-Most disability service provider organisations or their IT consultants do not have adequate experience to manage security considerations for geographically distributed organisations sending data between offices and to support workers out in the field.
+Most disability service provider organisations or their IT consultants do not have adequate experience or qualifications to manage the security considerations for geographically distributed organisations that share data between offices or to share data with support workers out in the field.

 If your data is hosted within your offices, it provides would-be hackers with numerous opportunities to perform "man-in-the-middle attacks" where they can hijack your session and access your data.

-The entire success of SupportAbility is driven by its emphasis on data security.
-All traffic and data between SupportAbility and your computers and mobile devices are encrypted using the best 256-bit encryption techniques available.
+At SupportAbility, data security is referred to as Job Zero.
+It is our first and primary concern that must be addressed as part of any service we deliver.
+All traffic and data between SupportAbility and your organisation's devices is encrypted using the best 256-bit encryption techniques available.
 It's the same encryption level used for online banking facilities.
-Only selected Envision Systems staff are able to access the servers and multi-factor authentication (MFA) is required to ensure security at all times.
+Only a restricted number of SupportAbility engineers have access to the hosting servers, and multi-factor authentication (MFA) is required to ensure security at all times.

-All of your staff passwords are securely encrypted so that even our staff cannot access them
+All staff passwords are securely encrypted so that even our staff cannot access them.
+Password strength policies can also be configured by your organisation and enforced by SupportAbility.

 - has achieved ISO 27001 certification